Perspective | These Wizards are many things as they enter the playoffs. Afraid is not one of them.

 “We know they’re a good team,” Wizards Coach Scott Brooks said.
 “But we’re a good team just as much as they’re a good team.”

 What awaits is what these Wizards deserved — an appearance in a best-of-seven series, a stay in the playoffs that lasts more than three days.
-If this was a season that was truly going to reestablish this town’s relationship with its NBA franchise, it couldn’t end with Tuesday’s loss to Boston that cost them the No. 7 seed, then a loss to a team it had already throttled twice in a month.
+If this was a season that was truly going to reestablish this town’s relationship with its NBA franchise, it couldn’t end with Tuesday’s loss to Boston that cost the Wizards the No. 7 seed, then a loss to a team they had already throttled twice in a month.
 The task was to beat the Pacers, and the task was handled — emphatically.

 “It’s probably one of the best games we’ve played all year,” Beal said.
-“It was definitely the most important one of the year.
+“It was definitely the most important game we’ve played all year.
 We were all locked in and engaged, man, for a full 48 minutes.
 It’s probably the most beautiful thing we’ve done all year.”

-The Wizards entered this game 17-7 since April 7, with four of those losses either by one point or in overtime (the seventh of those losses coming Tuesday vs. Boston).
+The Wizards entered this game 17-7 since April 7, with four of those losses either by one point or in overtime (and the seventh of those losses coming Tuesday in Boston).
 That’s the team they believe they are, a 58-win pace over a regular 82-game season.
 Thursday showed that they have convinced their increasingly hopeful followers, too.
 Some 5,333 towel-waving fans filled the building with the upbeat sounds that apparently come when excellent offensive basketball is combined with the waning days of a pandemic.

-It’s a heady mix that leads fans to chant “MVP” at a character like Lopez, a 7-footer with shrubbery for a hairdo who scored the buckets that broke open the game in the second quarter.
+It’s a heady mix that leads fans to chant “MVP” at a character such as Lopez, a 7-footer with shrubbery for a hairdo who scored the buckets that broke open the game in the second quarter.
 What a hoot it all was.
 Thank the Wizards.

 “Those fans got their money’s worth,” Brooks said.
-“Hopefully, we made them proud during this run.
+“Hopefully we made them proud during this run.
 And now we get the chance to get to play one of the best teams in basketball, and we’re excited about it.”

 Westbrook said, “Our job is to make sure they have more and more games to come to this year.”